PCLLAB/plugins/README.md

 Merging that PR will trigger an the `release.yml` workflow to release all packages with updated versions to npm.

+At at the `release` script in `package.json` for details.

+## Nx

 This project was generated using [Nx](https://nx.dev).
+It's a tool to manage monorepos, and it has useful documentation to help understand the relevant commands.

+Dependencies are installed once in the root.

+The build process determines each package's dependencies and creates a `package.json` for release.

 ### Generate a library

+We have a custom workspace generator called `new-plugin` under `tools/generators/new-plugin`.

-Run `nx g @nrwl/react:lib my-lib` to generate a library.
+Run `nx workspace-generator new-plugin plugin-name` to generate a library for a new jsPsych plugin.

-> You can also use any of the plugins above to generate libraries as well.

 Libraries are shareable across libraries and applications.
 They can be imported from `@plugins/mylib`.

-### Code scaffolding

-Run `nx g @nrwl/react:component my-component --project=my-app` to generate a new component.

 ### Build